Open Evening For Children Due to Start School in September 2024 - Tuesday 7th November 2023 - 4pm - 5.30pm

 If you would like further information on admissions to Essex schools, and the process you need to follow if you would like to apply, then please visit the Essex County Council website.

 The Published Admission Number for The Robert Drake Primary School is 45.

 Children are entitled to a full-time place in the September following their fourth birthday.
-Therefore those children who have their 5th birthday between 1st September 2018 and 31st August 2019 will be admitted full time in September 2018.
+Therefore, those children who have their 5th birthday between 1st September 2024 and 31st August 2025 will be admitted full time in September 2024.

-The Local Authority coordinates admissions to the school at the normal point of entry and mid-year admissions.
+The Local Authority coordinates admissions to the school at the normal point of entry, into the Reception class.